 If you’re looking to spice up your usual taco night routine, these tilapia tacos are a great choice!
-You’d also love these easy turkey and black bean tacos, and this delicious sheet pan veggie tacos with chimichurri too!
+You’d also love these easy turkey and black bean tacos, and these delicious sheet pan veggie tacos with chimichurri too!

 Jump to:

-Why You’ll Love These Crispy Fish Tacos
+Why You’ll Love This Crispy Fish Tacos Recipe

 See recipe card below for a full list of ingredients and measurements.